tbroderick/Nomon/README.md

 Installing Nomon on Windows
 ================
-1. Download the Nomon folder.
+1. Download the Nomon folder by clicking on the green "clone or download" button on the right and then "download as zip".
 2. Click the "keyboard" folder, then the "dist" folder to locate the installer.
 3. Click on the installer (Nomon-0.4-amd64.msi)
 4. Choose a directory for Nomon (example: C:\Nomon) **Important:** Do not choose a directory in Program Files or Program Files (x86).